 Should you work with an agency or find assignments yourself?

 It’s possible to source locum tenens work independently, but most providers opt to partner with an agency because it streamlines the entire process.
-Recruiters help with licensing, credentialing, travel, contracts, malpractice, and job matching—all of which can be time-consuming if you’re navigating it alone.
+Recruiters help with licensing, credentialing, travel, contracts, malpractice, and job matching—all of which can be time-consuming if you’re navigating them alone.
 Working with an agency is especially helpful if you want to focus on patient care rather than administrative logistics.

 Regardless of the route you take, the recruiter relationship can shape your experience in meaningful ways.
 Many providers find the personal support invaluable.

-A strong partnership helps you focus on providing care—not managing details.
+A strong partnership helps you focus on providing care, not managing details.

 How psychiatrists use locum tenens in their careers